RubyMoney/monetize/README.md

 "€100".to_money == Money.new(100_00, "EUR")
 ```

-Parsing can be improved where the input is not expected to contain fractonal subunits.
+Parsing can be improved where the input is not expected to contain fractional subunits.
 To do this, set `Monetize.expect_whole_subunits = true`

 ```ruby